breakthatbass/mspenv/README.md

 This repo contains everything I learn about embedded systems and working with the `msp430fr5994` MCU.
 The purpose here is to provide an environment to quickly get working with minimal project setup and easily compile and flash programs to the board.
 This way I can also easily reference everything.

+The Makefile allows to experiment with minimal setup.
+All programs are in the `src` directory and exist as standalone programs.
+The Makefile builds all programs in the `src` directory.

 A quick rundown of what this repo contains:
 - Text editor development environment - write code with Vim instead of CCS.
 The `Makefile` handles everything.
 - A bunch of standalone, installable programs.
 See the [`src`](https://github.com/breakthatbass/msp430-env/tree/main/src) directory for a program list & descriptions.
 See [usage](https://github.com/breakthatbass/msp430-env/#Usage) below on how to install a program to your board.